CooperElektrik/LanguageLearningApp/README.md

 ## Setup

-To set up and run the LL project, follow these steps:
+To set up and run the LanguageLearningApp project, follow these steps:

 1.  **Clone the Repository (or download the files):**
     ```bash